 Just as you switch up your wardrobe every few months, it’s important to do the same for your beauty routine – especially as summer gives way to autumn.
 Noticed your skin breaking out and looking dull recently?
-The change in seasons is probably to blame – the changing climate can lead to dead skin cell buildup, which in turn results in trapped oil and bacteria beneath the surface, and increased breakouts – and on top of this, skin will require more hydration.
+The change in seasons is probably to blame – the changing climate can lead to dead skin cell buildup, which in turn results in trapped oil and bacteria beneath the surface, and increased breakouts – and on top of this, it’s likely that you’re spending more time indoors and have ramped up the central heating, so skin will require more hydration.

-Scroll down for five simple tweaks you can make to your routine as autumn kicks in.
+Scroll down for seven simple tweaks you can make to your routine as autumn kicks in.

-You might think that exfoliation would worsen dryness, but it’s important to keep at it – just ramp down the strength a little to avoid potential irritation as your skin’s sensitivity changes.
+“Skin becomes drier and more sensitive during the winter” explains Vanessa.
+You might think that exfoliation would worsen dryness, but it’s important to keep at it – just tone down the strength a little to avoid potential irritation as your skin’s sensitivity changes.
 Rather than a scrub, a chemical exfoliant will help both to treat tight, flaky skin and to improve moisture retention.
 Try the gentlest AHA available, mandelic acid (which will also help to hide evidence of summer skin sins by targeting sun spots).

 Switching temperatures constantly (OTT central heating, cold commutes, hot showers) disrupts the skin’s moisture balance, meaning skin can become a lot flakier and drier in the autumn months.
-Introducing an oil into your routine will not only hydrate in the short-term but will also help your skin to improve moisture rentention in the long haul.
-Look for oils rich in vitamin C to help prevent inflammation and brighten dull complexions.
+Introducing an oil into your routine will not only nourish skin in the short-term but will also help your skin to improve moisture retention in the long haul.
+Look for multi-oil blends that draw upon the benefits of different ingredients.

 If you’ve been using a gel-textured or foaming cleanser throughout summer, switch it out for a cream or oil-based formula once temperatures start to drop.
 Your skin will be producing less oil so It’s important to wash your skin gently to prevent oil from being stripped.
 Creams, oils, and balms will still do an effective job of removing makeup and deep pore cleansing without disrupting oil balance.